FloppyDisco/marauders-map/README.md

 -   you can nest your keybindings as deep as you want
 -   you're not limited to just one chord... ** cough ** melody... like the default keybindings

+With this extension;

-(ctrl+E) opens your "Editor" group and
+- (ctrl+E) can open your "Editor" group and
-(ctrl+F) calls your desired fold command.
+- (ctrl+F) can call your desired fold command.

-This means your workflow doesn't really change from the default behavior, but with this extension you can now nest deeper and be given a visual prompt if desired.
-Maybe you want (ctrl+F) to bring up a menu of ALL Fold commands, now it can! customize your keybindings however you want.
+This means your workflow doesn't really change from the default behavior, but with this extension you can now go more levels in than Leo it the final scene of Inception, and you can get a visual reminder to help bring you back out!

+Maybe you want (ctrl+F)
+to bring up a menu of ALL the Fold commands, now it can! customize your keybindings however you want.

 **Keybindings are scoped to each group**